nucypher/nuit/README.md

 ### to deploy to AWS:
-* first run `yarn react-app:build` if you haven't built the app
+* first run `docker run -it -v $(pwd):/work --workdir /work -p 3000:3000  node:latest yarn react-app:build` if you haven't built the app
 * ensure you have an [AWS profile configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) called "nucypher"
 * then `yarn deploy`
+   * to deploy to production `yarn deploy production`